Makewebbetter/enhanced-woocommerce-mautic-integration/readme.txt

-=== Integration with Mautic for WooCommerce - Open Source Marketing Automation ===
+=== Integration with Mautic for WooCommerce - Marketing Automation, Abandoned Cart, Email Marketing ===

 Contributors: MakeWebBetter
 Donate link:  https://makewebbetter.com/
-Tags: ecommerce, marketing automation, mautic, mautic integration, woocommerce Requires at least: 4.4
+Tags: marketing automation, mautic, mautic integration, woocommerce, ecommerce Requires at least: 4.4
 Tested up to: 5.8
 WC requires at least: 3.0.0
 WC tested up to: 5.6.0
-Stable tag: 2.1.5
+Stable tag: 2.2.0
-Requires PHP: 5.6
+Requires PHP: 5.6 or higher
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Sync your WooCommerce contacts on Mautic seamlessly with our Integration with Mautic for WooCommerce plugin.
+Sync WooCommerce contacts on Mautic seamlessly with Mautic WooCommerce Integration plugin and create an e-commerce marketing strategy.

 == Description ==

-SYNC YOUR CUSTOMERS DATA ON MAUTIC FOR PRECISE TARGETING WITH THE BEST MAUTIC WOOCOMMERCE INTEGRATION PLUGIN
+SYNC YOUR CUSTOMERS DATA ON MAUTIC, A MARKETING AUTOMATION TOOL FOR PRECISE TARGETING WITH THE BEST WOOCOMMERCE MAUTIC INTEGRATION PLUGIN

-Integration with Mautic for WooCommerce is a marketing automation plugin that sends the customer data of your WooCommerce store to Mautic automatically.
-This plugin creates over 20 custom fields on which your customer data is sent.
+Integration with Mautic for WooCommerce is a [**marketing automation**](https://makewebbetter.com/blog/mautic-best-open-source-marketing-automation-software-online-business/?utm_source=MWB-mautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-mautic-org) plugin that sends the customer data of your WooCommerce store to Mautic automatically.
+WooCommerce Mautic integration plugin creates over 20 custom fields on which your customer data is sent.
 Merchants can segment their customers on behalf of this information to create perfect targeting campaigns that increase conversions.
-The plugin also monitors the contact activities on the eCommerce store and captures them for Mautic updates whenever a user registers, updates his profile, etc.
+This Mautic Integration plugin also monitors the contact activities on the eCommerce store and captures them for Mautic updates whenever a user registers, updates his profile, etc.

 [youtube https://www.youtube.com/watch?v=zAlzRjNrRI4&t=4s&w=560&h=315&rel=0]

-== With the Integration with Mautic for WooCommerce you can: ==
+== WITH THE INTEGRATION WITH MAUTIC FOR WOOCOMMERCE YOU CAN: ==

-* Track and nurture your WooCommerce contacts
+* Track and nurture your WooCommerce contacts in Mautic
 * Create over 20 predefined custom fields to segregate your contacts
 * Sync your contacts data in real-time
 * Assign custom tags to your contacts using Mautic